 College of Business undergraduates are expected to achieve the following learning goals and objectives.

-- College of Business graduates will be able to integrate knowledge of business disciplines to solve problems.
+- College of Business graduates will be able to create common business documents.

-- College of Business graduates will be able to apply a problem solving framework to an unstructured business issue.
+- College of Business graduates will be able to deliver a business presentation using the appropriate technology.

 - College of Business graduates will be able to analyze business situations and respond with the appropriate channel, form, content, and format.

-- College of Business graduates will be able to influence, motivate, and collaborate to achieve a common goal.
+- College of Business graduates will be able to identify a wide array of business problems and their interdependencies.

-- College of Business graduates will be able to communicate business information clearly and persuasively.
+- College of Business graduates will be able to develop action plans to implement the recommended solutions.

-- College of Business graduates will be able to apply an ethical framework to a business issue.
+- College of Business graduates will be able to apply the theory and practice of the functions of Management.

 Students will complete an assessment of their interests, skills, and motivators, and based on this assessment, the program will help students select a specific business major and ultimately a successful career that best matches their personal characteristics.